shibasisp/shibasisp.github.io/_posts/2016-12-09-i3Windows Manager.md

 `sudo apt-get update && sudo apt-get install arc-theme`

 `sudo apt-key add - < Release.key`

 A precompiled .deb installer for Ubuntu 16.04 LTS is also available to download from the theme website:
 <a href="http://download.opensuse.org/repositories/home:/Horst3180/xUbuntu_16.04/all" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://download.opensuse.org/repositories/home:/Horst3180/xUbuntu_16.04/all', 'Arc GTK Theme Installer for Ubuntu 16.04 LTS']);" class="omg-button download-link" target="_blank" title="Download Arc GTK Theme for Ubuntu 16.04 LTS">Arc GTK Theme Installer for Ubuntu 16.04 LTS</a>

+Or you can head on to their [github repo](https://github.com/horst3180/arc-theme)